All Episodes

 John Kerry is a walking disaster waiting to happen.

-Speaking of which Matt Drudge has on his fabulous website today a picture posted.
+Speaking of which, Matt Drudge has on his fabulous website today a picture posted.

-I'm going to count the people here they got two tents set up one a lot of photographers here taking pictures of one, two, three, four, five, six, seven, eight, nine, ten, eleven, twelve, thirteen, fourteen, fifteen, sixteen, seven about twenty-five people at this rally.
+One, two, three, four, five, six, seven, eight, nine, ten, eleven, twelve, thirteen, fourteen, fifteen, sixteen, seventy, about 25 people at this rally.

 You get a look at it.